Climate change in Israel: Temperature and weather changes

 The Israel Meteorological Service has noted "a significant warming trend in all regions of the country."
 Increased heatwaves are caused by increased global temperatures from climate change.
 By the end of the 21st century, heatwaves in Israel will last three times longer and happen seven times more often.
 People located in the coast, lowlands, Northern Negev, and mountain region are susceptible to higher rates of warming than other regions in Israel.
 Each heatwave in Israel leads to 45 deaths on average.
-According to Israel Meteorological Service, peak temperature could reach 49.4 degrees Celsius in Tel Aviv-Yafo and 48 degrees Celsius in Jerusalem and 55.3 degrees Celcius in Eilat by the end of 21st Century.
+According to Israel Meteorological Service, peak temperature could reach 49.4 degrees Celsius in Tel Aviv-Yafo and 48 degrees Celsius in Jerusalem and 55.3 degrees Celsius in Eilat by the end of the 21st century.

 By the end of the 21st century, heatwaves may result in about 330 deaths each summer.
 In June 2023, 300,000 people in Israel were left without electricity in the middle of a heatwave, which showed that the country is not prepared for the impacts of climate change.
 To cope with the changing world, "interdisciplinary regional collaborations are required to develop adequate public health adaptation to extreme weather events in a changing climate."

 According to the OECD's report, in the medium scenario of warming (SSP 2-4.5) by the years 2080 - 2099 the average Israeli will be exposed to 80 days with temperature surpassing 35 degrees per year (third highest result from all countries reviewed in the report), to 145 warm nights (the increase from current levels is second highest).
 The increase in drought conditions and the exposure to drought conditions in those years in Israel is the highest of all countries reviewed in the report.